• Fri. Aug 8th, 2025

 A REPUTATION FOR HOSTILITY

-Isaac Komnenos had a reputation for hostility and it seems that his attempts to thwart Crusader efforts in turn forced the King of England’s hand.
-The King, after landing unopposed on the coast of Limassol with a large contingent of knights, set about establishing a new base on the island for his Crusade.
-Komnenos retaliated by launching several small attacks against the Crusaders, but these were repelled by the King’s far superior forces.
-The Crusaders soon besieged the Limassol Castle and then went on to capture the whole region.
-The king then ordered his forces to take control of the entire island and the Lionheart waged a brutal war on all who resisted.
-As a consequence of this, the City of Amathus was plundered and then raised to the ground.
+ISAAC KOMNENOS had a long standing reputation for hostility.
+This along with his aggressive initial actions forced the King of England’s hand.
+His remaining Crusaders, after landing unopposed on the coast of Limassol, set about establishing a base against the explicit wishes of Komnenos.
+The latter retaliated by launching several attacks on the base, but these were easily repelled by the far superior Anglo-Norman forces.
+The Crusaders went on to besiege the Limassol Castle and after capturing the whole region, RICHARD THE LIONHEART ordered his forces to take control of the entire island.
+The Anglo-Normans then waged a brutal war on all who stood against them.
+This included the City of Amathus, which was plundered and then raised to the ground.

 When The Anglo-Normans Ruled Cyprus 1192 To 1193